radondb/radon/docs/how_to_build_and_run_radon.md

 ## Step4.
 Add a backend(mysql server) to radon
 This is an admin instruction of radon api, for more admin instructions, see  [radon admin API](api.md).

+First, create an account on the MySQL server, and then add the MySQL server as a backend to radon by using the account.
+Radon uses the account to connect to the backend.

 Here we suppose mysql has being installed and the mysql service has beeing started on your machine, the user and password logged in to mysql are all root.

 `user`: the user to login mysql
 `password`: the password to login mysql
 ```